Panasonic TZ200 vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ200 does not feature such a mic input.

-Both the TZ200 and the A9 are recent models that are part of the current product line-up.
-The TZ200 replaced the earlier Panasonic TZ100, while the A9 does not have a direct predecessor.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic TZ200 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.